lmc2179/lmc2179.github.io/drafts/mrp.md

 So far, we've assumed that we don't have a simple random sample on our hands based on a priori reasoning.
 We're almost certainly right that our sample is not a simple random one; randomness is hard to achieve, and it is immensely likely that we did not stumble into collecting a representative sample by accident.
 Even so, it's valuable to aid our intuition by looking at how we know the sample doesn't seem representative.

 If we wanted to, we could test the hypothesis that all the subgroups have the correct proportion.
 However, we're aready pretty sure of that; instead we'll look at which specific subgroups appear to have been over- or undersampled.
-For each subgroup, we can test the hypothesis "is the probability of being sampled into a subgroup the same as the population probability"?
+For each subgroup, we can test the hypothesis "is the probability of being sampled into a subgroup the same as the population probability"? using an [exact test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.binom_test.html).

 ```python
 n = all_subgroups_df['total_responders'].sum()